Budget Travel Abroad in Pariah Destinations

 Avoid the Crowds and Travel for Cheap

 Some destinations never seem to catch the fancy of travelers, or they’ve gone off the "hot list" and are now avoided.
 The casual tourist doesn’t even consider them.
 Most North American vacationers go to the Caribbean, Western Europe, or one of the coastal tourist areas of Mexico.
-A look at the ads in a Sunday newspaper travel section will show you where most of the traffic is heading.
+A look at the ads in a typical Sunday newspaper travel section will show you where most of the traffic is heading.
 But who's going to Jordan right now?
-Or Morocco?
-Or almost anywhere in Asia?
+Or many locations in central and southern Africa?

-Countries suffer by association: Vietnam quickly licked SARS but suffered nevertheless because it’s in Asia.
-Some countries still retain a bad reputation from long-gone events, such as last decade’s attacks on tourists in Egypt.
+Countries suffer by association: Vietnam quickly licked SARS but suffered for some time nevertheless because it’s in Asia.
+Some countries still retain a bad reputation from long-gone events, such as last decade’s attacks on tourists in [you name the country].
 And some countries are so associated with a bloody history that we cannot get past the image burnt in our minds.
-Think of El Salvador, Nicaragua, Croatia.
+Think of El Salvador, Honduras, Nicaragua, and other areas around the world.

 But we can put these outdated or erroneous notions aside; a bit of research will show that in most cases the fears are unfounded or at least overblown.
-Granted, visiting parts of Colombia, war-torn parts of Africa, or the Aceh province of Indonesia is probably not a wise move right now.
+Granted, visiting parts of Colombia, war-torn parts of Africa, or provinces bordering on Afghanistan in Pakistan are probably not a wise move right now.
 However, the unjustly maligned will welcome you with open arms and offer you travel deals you’ll find hard to believe.

 Tourism ministries often go into panic mode when they sense that they’ve hit the "out of favor" list.
 They try discounting state airline fares, subsidize rock-bottom hotel deals, and lower admission prices to museums and attractions.
 In Southeast Asia during the SARS scare many air/hotel package deals were low enough for even budget travelers to afford.

 The pattern repeats itself throughout the world, where the effect of Americans staying home is bringing deflation to the international tourism industry.
-Visits to Nepal by U.S. visitors, for example, are down nearly 40 percent from last year.
+Visits to Nepal by U.S. visitors, for example, were down nearly 40 percent from year to year for a time depending upon revolutionary activities and news reporting.
 The result is lower prices and even warmer welcomes.

 A recent worldwide global risk perception survey conducted by the public relations firm Euro RSCG found a wide disconnect between reality and perception when it comes to personal threats.
 "Terrorism was cited among the top five greatest threats by more than 60 percent of respondents in each region, while obesity made the top five among just 6 percent of the sample.
 And this despite the fact that in the U.S. alone some 300,000 people will die this year as a result of obesity."

-Casablanca and Bali are probably two of the safest places to visit now, because of stepped-up security and vigilance.
+Casablanca and Bali are probably two of the safest places to visit now, because of stepped-up security and vigilance, and many Australians and Europeans are aware of this and never ceased to visit.

 To find out what’s happening to tourists at street level, check out Lonely Planet’s Thorn Tree message board for daily updates.
 Read online versions of the country’s English-language newspapers.
 Then visit the Pariahs.
 The locals will be glad to see you and you’ll probably save enough money to pay for a return trip.